nxf5025/amazon-ai-building-better-bots/README.md

 Click the build icon in the upper right hand corner to build the app.
 This can take a few minutes.

 Once built, a new panel will appear on the right of the Amazon Lex Console where you can test some of the Utterances in the Test Bot dialog.
-For example, if you say `May I have a chai?`, does Lex correctly map `chai` to the `BeverageType` slot?
+For example, if you say `May I have a coffee?`, does Lex correctly map `coffee` to the `BeverageType` slot?

 ## Lambda Function
 Now that we've tested that our application works, let's add more logic to validate our choices and handle the processing of the order.
 We'll be using another service called AWS Lambda to do this.
 AWS Lambda lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume.